tidepool-org/blip/README.md

 - Use the `propTypes` attribute to document what props the component expects

 See ["Writing good React components"](http://blog.whn.se/post/69621609605/writing-good-react-components).

+More on state:
+- The main `AppComponent` holds all of the state global to the app (like if the user is logged in or not)
+- Each page (`app/pages`) can hold some state specific to that page
+- Reusable components (`app/components`) typically hold no state (with rare exceptions)

 ### Development server